DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 She glanced at her watch and gasped.
 “I’m really going to be late if I don’t go right now.”

 Much to Jack’s surprise, she leaned towards him and kissed him lightly on the cheek.
-Georgia pulled back, seeming almost as surprised as Jack was, and wiped at the lipstick on his face.
+Georgia pulled back, seemed almost as surprised as Jack was, and wiped at the lipstick on his face.

 “I have to go,” Georgia said.
 “See you, Jack.”